CyberEncryptCA/CyberEncrypt-CA/docs/DESIGN.md

 * The interactions shown in the diagrams are the calls that go between components.
 These calls are done via [gRPC](https://grpc.io/).

-* In various places the Boulder implementation of ACME diverges from the current RFC draft.
-These divergences are documented in [docs/acme-divergences.md](https://github.com/letsencrypt/boulder/blob/main/docs/acme-divergences.md).
+* In various places the CyberEncrypt implementation of ACME diverges from the current RFC draft.
+These divergences are documented in [docs/acme-divergences.md](https://github.com/CyberEncryptCA/CyberEncrypt-CA/blob/main/docs/acme-divergences.md).

 * The RFC draft leaves many decisions on it's implementation to the discretion of server and client developers.
 The ACME RFC is also silent on some matters,